 Given several subsequent reductions in force, CRA/LA-DLA's headcount was reduced to fewer than 50 fulltime employees in fiscal year 2013.
-Subsequently, CalPERS placed CRA/LA-DLA's pension plan from an agent multiple-employer defined pension plan to a cost-sharing multiple-employer defined pension plan.
-While the cost-sharing multiple-employer defined pension plan does not change plan terms or affect payments to retirees, it has resulted in an increase in the employer's normal cost contributions when compared to the period before the dissolution due to several adjustments.
+Subsequently, CalPERS placed CRA/LA-DLA's pension plan from an agent multiple-employer defined pension plan to a cost-sharing multiple-employer defined pension plan (risk pool).
+While the risk pool designation does not change plan terms or affect payments to retirees, it has resulted in an increase in the employer's normal cost contributions when compared to the period before the dissolution due to several adjustments.
 Also, the plan's unfunded liability, on both the actuarial and market value bases, has increased.